Can You Stain MDF? (Staining Methods & Step-by-Step Guide)

 It is okay to paint MDF without the use of a primer.
 However, it should be noted that the resulting finish may not be smooth.
 The primary purpose of primer and paint techniques is to provide an excellent surface for the paint to be applied without breakages and blotches.

-Therefore, if a smooth finish is desired, it is advisable to reappraise the decision to paint the MDF without primer.
+Therefore, if you want a highly smooth finish, it is advisable to reappraise the decision to paint the MDF without primer.

 Conclusion